Protocol Details

 }

-Transport Mechanisms
+Transport Methods

 Standard I/O (stdio)

-HTTP with Server-Sent Events (SSE)
+Server-Sent Events (SSE) over HTTP

-• Suitable for network communication
+• Used for network communication over the internet

 How is this guide?